If you are an employer wishing to make contact with the school and be part of our Careers Programme, please fill out the Employer Contact Form below:

 Careers Education, Information, Advice and Guidance (CEIAG)

-In the Sixth Form, Careers Education is added to the Year 12 curriculum as a discreet subject, and includes talks by visiting speakers, extensive support for the UCAS application programme, including Oxbridge and Early Entry applications and information on vocational pathways as well.
-This builds upon the Careers Education sessions in the lower school, and helps students formulate career ideas, hone vital facilitating skills and allows them to resonate these skills with their learning in their A Level subjects.
-Additionally, work experience continues into the Sixth Form and all students are given the opportunity to explore work based learning, usually running on Wednesday afternoons or Friday mornings.
-The nature of these placements is career related and forms an important part of the enrichment curriculum.
+In the Sixth Form, Careers Education is added to the Year 12 curriculum as a discreet subject and includes talks by visiting speakers, extensive support for the UCAS application programme, including Oxbridge and Early Entry applications and information on vocational pathways as well.
+This builds upon the Careers Education sessions in the lower school and helps students formulate career ideas, hone vital facilitating skills and allows them to resonate these skills with their learning in their A-Level subjects.
+Additionally, work experience continues into the Sixth Form and all students are given the opportunity to explore work-based learning, usually running on Wednesday afternoons or Friday mornings.
+The nature of these placements is career-related and forms an important part of the enrichment curriculum.

 Our Careers programme also allows for access to our students by technical and vocational providers so that they are fully informed of approved technical education qualifications and apprenticeships.
-This includes talks from City College, Plymouth and other external providers on apprenticeships in the Sixth Form, a visit to the Skills South West event in Year 10, a Year 11 options day where vocational pathways are explored with members of staff.
+This includes talks from City College, Plymouth and other external providers on apprenticeships in the Sixth Form, a visit to the Skills South West event in Year 10, a Year 11 options day when vocational pathways are explored with members of staff.
 In addition, students in the Sixth Form as part of their UCAS preparation are also made aware of the vocational and technical options on offer.
 This is covered discreetly in the Year 12 UCAS day in June.

-By the end of their seven-year journey, our students are ready to take their place in the world as self aware, considerate, adaptable learners with an appetite for learning and a curiosity that serves them well into their working lives, and importantly for many inspires them to come back and teach the next generation of students.
+By the end of their seven-year journey, our students are ready to take their place in the world as self-aware, considerate, adaptable learners with an appetite for learning and a curiosity that serves them well into their working lives, and importantly for many inspires them to come back and teach the next generation of students.